idzikovski/Blog/_posts/2022-12-16-xamarin-bindable-properties.markdown

 ```

 If you look at it, it looks a bit like a normal C# property, where `Message` is the public facing property and `MessageProperty` is the private backing field.
 And that's exactly what it is!! `MessageProperty` is in essence a backing field even though it name suggests otherwise.
 But not just a regular backing field but a backing field on steroids, enhanced with the ability to support handling of things like value changes, validation, default values etc.

+Another confusing thing would be the fact that `MessageProperty` is static but somehow as a so called backing field it should be able to hold different values for all of the instances of our component throughout the entire app.
+And we will see the answer to that question in this post.

+The contents of the [BindableProperty](https://github.com/dotnet/maui/blob/main/src/Controls/src/Core/BindableProperty.cs) class don't reveal much about how these "backing fields" are connected to their respective properties.
+In fact all the `BindableProperty.Create` method does is create an `BindableProperty` instance by calling an internal constructor that in turn only sets tha passed values.